Apache Blinky is a skeleton for new Apache Mynewt projects

 Overview

 Apache Blinky is a skeleton for new Apache Mynewt projects.
 The user downloads this skeleton by issuing the “newt new” command (using Apache Newt).
-Apache blinky also contains an example app and target for use with Apache Mynewt to help you get started.
+Apache Blinky also contains an example app and target for use with Apache Mynewt to help you get started.

 Building